Graduate Fellowship Application Procedure

 Please note: There is no longer an essay requirement for this fellowship program.

-Submittal process: The student candidate should complete this application form.
-The candidate's Ph.D. thesis advisor should then submit 1) this Application Form and 2) their letter of recommendation each as a separate pdf file (pdf file names should include the applicant's last name as part of the file name) using the Online Submission Form.
-Please note that the submitter needs to be a Member of the Division of Organic Chemistry to access the Online Submission Form.
+Submittal process: The student candidate should complete the Application Form (note DOC membership of the applicant and Ph.D. thesis advisor/nominator are both required).
+Then, the candidate's Ph.D. thesis advisor should then submit 1) the completed application form and 2) their letter of recommendation each as a separate pdf file (pdf file names should include the applicant's last name as part of the file name) using the Online Submission Form–login required (use ACS Login credentials).

 The number of fellowships is highly limited and it may not be possible to provide full fellowships for every worthy candidate.
 In these instances, competitive applicants will receive DOC Graduate Travel Fellowships for $750 to fund travel to the NOS.

 The Division of Organic Chemistry annually awards fellowships to outstanding third and fourth year graduate students in organic chemistry.
-The program has awarded over 385 fellowships since 1981 (See the comprehensive list of the award winners).
+Including the the 2014-15 Awardees, the program has awarded 395 fellowships since 1981 (See the comprehensive list of the award winners).

 We welcome contacts from companies, individuals and organizations interested in sponsoring annual fellowships or wishing to endow a fellowship.
 There are always many more deserving applicants than there are fellowships!
-Please contact Professor Vy Dong (firstname.lastname@example.org) if you would like to sponsor a fellowship.
+Please contact Professor Barry Snider (email@example.com) if you would like to sponsor a fellowship.

 Emmanuil Troyansky Fellowship